 Access2Aphasia™ is an iPad™-based aphasia assessment application that enables real-time audiovisual communication between people with aphasia (PWA) and speech-language pathologists (SLPs), and the use of supported conversation techniques.
 This study aimed to establish the reliability of aphasia assessment across the International Classification of Functioning, Disability and Health (ICF) using Access2Aphasia, and compare it with face-to-face (FTF) assessment.
 Consumer perspectives of Access2Aphasia were also examined.Thirty PWA were randomized into two conditions: online-led and FTF assessment.
 Participants in the online-led group were assessed remotely using Access2Aphasia™ in their own homes, while an FTF SLP scored silently simultaneously.
 Participants in the FTF group were assessed FTF using standard administration materials.
 Assessment included two subtests of the Psycholinguistic Assessment of Language Processing Activities (PALPA) and the Assessment of Living with Aphasia (ALA) to allow for outcomes to be captured across the ICF domains.
 Consumer perspectives on Access2Aphasia were obtained from both PWA and research SLPs in the online-led group.Kappa statistics indicated moderate to almost perfect agreement between online and FTF SLPs (k = 0.71-1.00).
 Intrarater and interrater reliability was excellent (ICC = 0.99-1.00) and equivalent for the online-led and FTF conditions.
 Both PWA and research SLPs in the online-led group reported being satisfied with the experience overall, with suggestions provided by research SLPs to improve Access2Aphasia.This study supports the provision of iPad-based aphasia assessments across the ICF in the online environment, with comparable reliability to FTF assessments.
 Future research is warranted to support the development of iPad-based aphasia assessment and treatment as an alternative mode of service delivery to PWA.

-Ludemann, A, Power, E & Hoffmann, TC 2017, 'Investigating the Adequacy of Intervention Descriptions in Recent Speech-Language Pathology Literature: Is Evidence From Randomized Trials Useable?', American Journal of Speech-Language Pathology, vol. 26, no. 2, pp. 443-455.View/Download from: UTS OPUS or Publisher's site
+Ludemann, A, Power, E & Hoffmann, TC 2017, 'Investigating the Adequacy of Intervention Descriptions in Recent Speech-Language Pathology Literature: Is Evidence From Randomized Trials Useable?', American Journal of Speech-Language Pathology, vol. 26, no. 2, pp. 443-455.View/Download from: Publisher's site

 To evaluate the completeness of intervention descriptions in recent randomized controlled trials of speech-language pathology treatments.A consecutive sample of entries on the speechBITE database yielded 129 articles and 162 interventions.
 Interventions were rated using the Template for Intervention Description and Replication (TIDieR) checklist.
 Rating occurred at 3 stages: interventions as published in the primary article, secondary locations referred to by the article (e.g., protocol papers, websites), and contact with corresponding authors.No interventions were completely described in primary publications or after analyzing information from secondary locations.
 After information was added from correspondence with authors, a total of 28% of interventions was rated as complete.
 The intervention elements with the most information missing in the primary publications were tailoring and modification of interventions (in 25% and 13% of articles, respectively) and intervention materials and where they could be accessed (18%).
 Elements that were adequately described in most articles were intervention names (in 100% of articles); rationale (96%); and details of the frequency, session duration, and length of interventions (69%).Clinicians and researchers are restricted in the usability of evidence from speech-language pathology randomized trials because of poor reporting of elements essential to the replication of interventions.

-Shrubsole, K, Worrall, L, Power, E & O Connor, DA 2017, 'Recommendations for post-stroke aphasia rehabilitation: an updated systematic review and evaluation of clinical practice guidelines', Aphasiology, vol. 31, no. 1, pp. 1-24.View/Download from: UTS OPUS or Publisher's site
+Shrubsole, K, Worrall, L, Power, E & O Connor, DA 2017, 'Recommendations for post-stroke aphasia rehabilitation: an updated systematic review and evaluation of clinical practice guidelines', Aphasiology, vol. 31, no. 1, pp. 1-24.View/Download from: Publisher's site

 Primary progressive aphasia (PPA) affects a range of language and cognitive domains that impact on conversation.
 Little is known about conversation breakdown in the semantic variant of PPA (svPPA, also known as semantic dementia).
 This study investigates conversation of people with svPPA.Dyadic conversations about everyday activities between seven individuals with svPPA and their partners, and seven control pairs were video recorded and transcribed.
 Number of words, turns, and length of turns were measured.
 Trouble-indicating behaviors (TIBs) and repair behaviors were categorized and identified as successful or not for each participant in each dyad.In general, individuals with svPPA were active participants in conversation, taking an equal proportion of turns, but indicating a great deal of more trouble in conversation, shown by the significantly higher number of TIBs than evidenced by partners or control participants.
 TIBs were interactive (asking for confirmation with a shorter repetition of the original utterance or a repetition which included a request for specific information) and non-interactive (such as failing to take up or continue the topic or a minimal response) and unlike those previously reported for people with other PPA variants and dementia of the Alzheimer type.
 Communication behaviors of the partner were critical to conversational success.Examination of trouble and repair in 10-min conversations of individuals with svPPA and their important communication partners has potential to inform speech pathology interventions to enhance successful conversation, in svPPA and should be an integral part of the comprehensive care plan.

-Hines, M, Brunner, M, Poon, S, Lam, M, Tran, V, Yu, D, Togher, L, Shaw, T & Power, E 2017, 'Tribes and tribulations: interdisciplinary eHealth in providing services for people with a traumatic brain injury (TBI)', BMC Health Services Research, vol. 17, pp. 1-13.View/Download from: UTS OPUS or Publisher's site
+Hines, M, Brunner, M, Poon, S, Lam, M, Tran, V, Yu, D, Togher, L, Shaw, T & Power, E 2017, 'Tribes and tribulations: interdisciplinary eHealth in providing services for people with a traumatic brain injury (TBI)', BMC Health Services Research, vol. 17, pp. 1-13.View/Download from: Publisher's site

 Background eHealth has potential for supporting interdisciplinary care in contemporary traumatic brain injury (TBI) rehabilitation practice, yet little is known about whether this potential is being realised, or what needs to be done to further support its implementation.
 The purpose of this study was to explore health professionals' experiences of, and attitudes towards eHealth technologies to support interdisciplinary practice within rehabilitation for people after TBI.
 Methods A qualitative study using narrative analysis was conducted.
 One individual interview and three focus groups were conducted with health professionals (n = 17) working in TBI rehabilitation in public and private healthcare settings across regional and metropolitan New South Wales, Australia.
 Results Narrative analysis revealed that participants held largely favourable views about eHealth and its potential to support interdisciplinary practice in TBI rehabilitation.
 However, participants encountered various issues related to (a) the design of, and access to electronic medical records, (b) technology, (c) eHealth implementation, and (d) information and communication technology processes that disconnected them from the work they needed to accomplish.
 In response, health professionals attempted to make the most of unsatisfactory eHealth systems and processes, but were still mostly unsuccessful in optimising the quality, efficiency, and client-centredness of their work.
 Conclusions Attention to sources of disconnection experienced by health professionals, specifically design of, and access to electronic health records, eHealth resourcing, and policies and procedures related to eHealth and interdisciplinary practice are required if the potential of eHealth for supporting interdisciplinary practice is to be realised.